varunkumar100804/Virtual_Mouse/README.md

 ---

-You can replace placeholders like `your-username` with your actual GitHub username and customize the instructions based on your project's specifics.
+You can replace placeholders like `varunkumar100804` with your actual GitHub username and customize the instructions based on your project's specifics.